fkamg001/Prediction-project-in-R/README.md

 # Prediction-project-in-R
-A study into the relationship between baby birth-weights and measured variables
+A study into the relationship between baby birth-weights and measured variables, with the aim to identify potential drivers of low birth-weight babies.